 Contact persons: Maria von Korff-Schmising, Rüdiger Simon

-Qualifications needed: Plant Molecular/Developmental Genetics (especially in Arabidopsis), Metabolic Physiology, NGS data analysis
+Qualifications needed: Plant Physiology skills particularly on gas exchange or hydraulics, Plant Molecular/Developmental Genetics (especially in Arabidopsis), NGS data analysis

 Contact persons: Miltos Tsiantis, Ismene Karakasilioti